 Mya Poe is assistant professor of English at Northeastern University.
 Her research focuses on writing assessment, diversity, and writing in the disciplines.
 Previously, as Director of Technical Communication at MIT she worked with faculty and students across the Institute for 10 years to develop one of the leading writing-across-the-curriculum programs in the U.S.

-She is co-author of Learning to Communicate in Science and Engineering: Case Studies From MIT, which won the CCCC 2012 Advancement of Knowledge Award.
+Mya is co-author of Learning to Communicate in Science and Engineering: Case Studies from MIT, which won the CCCC 2012 Advancement of Knowledge Award.
 She is also co-editor of Race and Writing Assessment, which won the 2014 CCCC Outstanding Book of the Year for edited collections.
 Most recently, she guest edited a special issue of Research in the Teaching of English on diversity and international writing assessment.
-Currently, she is working on a book entitled The Consequences of Writing Assessment, which brings together quantitative and qualitative methods to understand the effects of assessment on student writing development.
+Currently, she is working on a book titled The Consequences of Writing Assessment, which brings together quantitative and qualitative methods to understand the effects of assessment on student writing development.

-Joseph’s research interests include young adult literature, multimodal literacy, and academic writing.
+Joseph’s research interests include children's and young adult literatures, disciplinary literacies, language acquisition, and academic writing.
 He enjoys writing, storytelling, cooking, traveling, hiking, and kayaking.
-He is a caregiver to three cantankerous canines.
+He lives with the love of his life, and they are caregivers to three cantankerous canines.

 Jeff Sommers is an associate professor English at West Chester University in Pennsylvania (2008-) and a Professor Emeritus at Miami University (1981-2008).
 He is currently editor of the NCTE journal Teaching English in the Two-Year College and a former NCTE essay winner as a high school student in the analogue days of the 1960s.